-- ELEVATION - Really none to speak of.
-This is not really typically for this part of Alabama, but it just so happens to be what's there on this church parcel of land.
+- ELEVATION - Really none to speak of, which is not typical for this part of Alabama, but it just so happens to be what's here on this church parcel.
 Total elevation change is not much more than 5 feet throughout the entire course layout.

 - BASKET AND TEE SEPARATION - There are numerous occurrences where the basket and next tee are perilously close.
 Several times they are separated by less than 40 feet.

 - BLACK ACE - The spacing between holes is below average.
 Thankfully this is not a high traffic course as several fairways edges are shared.
-Discs will likely end in other fairways on several holes.
+Discs will likely end up in other fairways on several holes.
 I personally had my first black ace here on (2) and thankfully no one saw it.

-- DIFFICULTY - Not much of a challenge to even intermediate players as they should have no problem breaking par.
-Recreation players may be delighted however as it can be a feel good round.
-It's a great opportunity for those players around even to finish a couple over.
+- DIFFICULTY - Not much of a challenge to even recreational players as they should have no problem breaking par.
+Sub 850 rated players may be delighted however as it can be a feel good round.
+I think an even par round of 28 will equate to an 825 rated round.

-- LOCATION - Course is a trek to get to from any city of size.
+- LOCATION - The course is a trek to get to from any city of size.
 A good 30 minutes from the interstate.
 Unless a player lives in Scottsboro or has relatives that do (like me), it will be hard to check this one off the list.

 7 of 7 people found this review helpful.